Jonathan de Guzmán: Injuries

-De Guzmán had a personal agreement with Manchester City, but Feyenoord couldn't agree on a transfer fee with the Citizens: "Last summer, I assumed that I would depart from Rotterdam That eventually fell through, at that time was mainly to Feyenoord.
+De Guzmán had a personal agreement with Manchester City, but Feyenoord could not agree on a transfer fee with the Citizens: "Last summer, I assumed that I would depart from Rotterdam That eventually fell through, at that time was mainly to Feyenoord.
 Personally, I already said yes and I thought it was quite a nice sum (reportedly ten million, ed.).
 But the clubs were not there and later took another City player, Shaun Wright-Phillips."

 Despite a turbulent pre-season full of transfer speculations, De Guzmán remained at Feyenoord.
-However, de Guzmán also had a disappointing start to the season, as he was sent off in Feyenoord's season opening Eredivisie match.
-On 31 August 2008, de Guzmán received a red card for a flying elbow in the 30th minute in the away match against Heracles Almelo (3–1), resulting in a suspension of four matches.
-Not much later, de Guzmán started having physical problems.
+However, De Guzmán also had a disappointing start to the season, as he was sent off in Feyenoord's season opening Eredivisie match.
+On 31 August 2008, De Guzmán received a red card for a flying elbow in the 30th minute in the away match against Heracles Almelo (3–1), resulting in a suspension of four matches.
+Not much later, De Guzmán started having physical problems.
 What started with minor groin, thigh and knee injuries, ended with a serious meniscus surgery in January 2009.
-De Guzmán was out for the rest of the season.
-Due to his injuries, de Guzmán only played two Eredivisie matches in the 2008–09 season.
+He was out for the rest of the season.
+Due to his injuries, he only played two Eredivisie matches in the 2008–09 season.

 De Guzmán made his comeback in the 2009–10 pre-season friendly away match against Sporting Portugal (1–2), scoring the equalizer.
 Due to his expiring contract, Feyenoord was keen to sell their youth product in the summer.
-However, new Feyenoord manager Mario Been wanted de Guzmán to stay.
-He stated de Guzmán was an important player for the team and was willing to let him play on his favorite central playmaker position.
+However, new Feyenoord manager Mario Been wanted De Guzmán to stay.
+He stated De Guzmán was an important player for the team and was willing to let him play on his favorite central playmaker position.
 Despite interest from Chelsea and Valencia, De Guzmán stayed at Feyenoord.

 After a promising start of the season, scoring three goals in his first nine matches, injuries kept following the midfielder.
-On 3 October 2009, de Guzmán was subs cartilage in the right knee, needed surgical intervention and was out for over two months.
-De Guzmán made his comeback after the winter break, but after playing four more matches, he had to leave a training session injured on 4 March 2010.
+On 3 October 2009, De Guzmán was subs cartilage in the right knee, needed surgical intervention and was out for over two months.
+He made his comeback after the winter break, but after playing four more matches, he had to leave a training session injured on 4 March 2010.
 He was struck by the same injury as he had earlier this season, only this time on his left knee.
 De Guzmán made his final comeback in Feyenoord's last match of the season.
-However, de Guzmán couldn't prevent Feyenoord losing the KNVB Cup final against arch rivals Ajax (1–4) on 6 May 2010, and left the club on a free transfer: "For me personally it's nice that I am fit again and still could get some playing time during the finals, but the result is very disappointing obviously.
+However, he could not prevent Feyenoord losing the KNVB Cup final against arch rivals Ajax (1–4) on 6 May 2010, and left the club on a free transfer: "For me personally it's nice that I am fit again and still could get some playing time during the finals, but the result is very disappointing obviously.
 It's very sad I have to leave Feyenoord this way."